 Installing a smart thermostat can reduce energy waste, while still keeping your home comfortable.
 If you’re a Clark Public Utilities customer currently heating your home with an electric furnace or heat pump, you may qualify for the $50 smart thermostat rebate.
 If your home is heated with a natural gas furnace, you also may qualify for the rebate through the Energy Trust.

-We offer loans to help you invest in solar technology for your home, including rooftop solar systems and solar water heaters.
+We offer loans to help homeowners invest in solar technology for their home, including rooftop solar systems and solar water heaters.
 In addition to providing technical assistance and a list of contractors participating in our Contractor Network, we’ll review and approve the installation contract and process your loan application.
 The contractor you select will secure the necessary building permits and install your solar system.

 Clark Public Utilities offers a variety of weatherization rebates for owners of multifamily buildings (5 or more units) in Clark County that are electrically heated.
 Multifamily structures with four or fewer units that are weatherized to program standards should apply for the utilities’ single family home weatherization rebates.

 The New Homes Performance program offers incentives to builders who increase the energy efficiency of newly built homes above state energy code standards.
 The NEEM manufactured homes program is a collaborative effort between home builders, retailers and utilities to produce the most energy efficient manufactured homes ever built and offers an incentive to buyers of these homes.

 We’re Here to Help

 Our energy counselors can help with tips to reduce wasted energy and improve comfort in your home.

 If you’re building, or buying a newly built home, consider choosing a home built to the energy efficiency standards of Clark Public Utilities New Homes Performance program.
 Read More ›